 Focus On One Idea And Make It Work

 This veritable smorgasbord of opportunity has a dark side though.
-The abundance of ideas mean that trying to focus on just one concept is a difficult task indeed.
+The abundance of ideas means that trying to focus on just one concept is a difficult task indeed.
 But focus you must or the alternative is to fall between all the stools.

 This week Draftkings announced that it had gained a UK Gaming License.
-Daily Fantasy Sports is coming to the UK and what a world of opportunity it presents to the affiliate that can start building a site dedicated to the fantasy sports sector.
+Daily Fantasy Sports is coming to the UK and what a world of an opportunity it presents to the affiliate that can start building a site dedicated to the fantasy sports sector.

 As soon as I saw the press release, my eyes lit up, and the familiar chain of events was set in motion.